GuruCharan94/gurucharan94.github.io/_drafts/2020-04-18-basic-language-concepts-of-go-continued.md

   3. Deferred functions may read and assign to the returning function's named return values.

 You can read more about `defer` and additional concepts like `panic` and `recover` [from this blog post](https://blog.golang.org/defer-panic-and-recover)

+In this post, we looked at how to control the flow of code with if conditionals, for loops, switches and defers.